radianttap/Coordinator/README.md

 1. create an instance of LoginViewController and display it
 2. receive username/password from LoginViewController
-3. send them to DataManager
+3. send them to AccountManager
-4. If DataManager returns an error, deliver that error back to LoginViewController
+4. If AccountManager returns an error, deliver that error back to LoginViewController
-5. If DataManager returns a User instance, replace LoginViewController with UserProfileViewController
+5. If AccountManager returns a User instance, replace LoginViewController with UserProfileViewController

-In this scenario, LoginVC does not know that DataManager exists nor it ever references it.
+In this scenario, LoginVC does not know that AccountManager exists nor it ever references it.
 It also does not know that AccountCoordinator nor UserProfileVC exist.

 How can that be possible?
 Read on.